BubbleSquish/Bible-Fun/Biblical/Other/Satan.md

 **Purity** is lethal to Satan because it reflects God’s holiness, which he cannot endure.
 The light of a pure heart exposes his lies and strips away his power, for he thrives only in darkness and corruption.
 Every act of sincerity, holiness, and devotion to God is like a weapon against him — a reminder of his defeat at the cross.
 In other words, signs of **purity** drains Satan of power over you.

 ---

+## 5) Daily Purity That Defeats Satan

+Christ overcame Satan by perfect obedience, truth, humility, and self-giving love, exposing every lie with light and submitting every desire to the Father.
+When you imitate Christ in thought, word, and deed, you remove the enemy’s footholds—no compromise, no double life.
+Satan lives on lies, pride, anger, impurity, and rebellion; Christ’s way—truth, humility, holiness, obedience—cuts off his supply lines and brings your mind, body, and habits under God’s rule.

+Purity is not private sentiment; it is open warfare.
+Holy living drags darkness into daylight, disciplines the flesh, orders your life under authority, and refuses secrecy.
+“Resist the devil” is not a slogan but a regimen: confess sin quickly, choose truth over impulse, keep accounts short with God and people, and practice obedience when it costs you.
+Chaos feeds him; order, accountability, and confessed truth starve him.
+This same discipline breaks the fog of depression: when the body is active, the mind is ordered, and the spirit is aligned with God, despair loses its grip.

+Five daily purity drills that push back darkness: (1) Mental renewal—Scripture first, capture intrusive thoughts, journal clean decisions, measure steady improvements in focus and patience; (2) Hygiene and order—wash, groom, keep your room and desk clean, because the body is a temple and order reflects holiness; (3) Go outside and walk—pray as you walk, breathe, notice creation, reset attention away from screens and temptation, lifting heaviness through fresh air and light; (4) Fixed prayer and confession—morning and evening set times, speak truth to God, repent fast, forgive faster, restoring joy; (5) Concrete charity and integrity—serve someone daily, refuse gossip and porn, tell the truth even when it costs, make restitution where needed.
+These habits not only resist Satan but also clear depression’s haze, bringing clarity, peace, and strength through Christlike purity.

+---